By Ham Davidson

 Ham Davidson – EPA Research Assistant, Science

-Ham hails from Otago/Southland, where she completed a Master of Science in Chemistry at the University of Otago, focussed on the topic of improving alternative plastic processes.
+Ham hails from Otago/Southland, where she completed a Master of Science in Chemistry at the University of Otago, focused on the topic of improving alternative plastic processes.
 Ham joined the EPA in 2019 as Science Research assistant, bringing a passion for science communication and its role in environmental protection.